Eetami/marvelcdb-cli/README.md

   1 × The Sorcerer Supreme (Wave #1 Doctor Strange #26)
 ```

-Print a popular deck in waves in alphabetical order by aspect:
+Print a popular decklist in waves in alphabetical order by aspect:

 ```console
 $ mcdbcli -l 13922 -aw